BMecke/tektronixosc/docs/index.rst

 *************************************************
-Welcome to Keysight Oscilloscope's documentation!
+Welcome to Tektronix Oscilloscope's documentation!
 *************************************************

-Interface for Keysight Oscilloscopes.
+Interface for Tektronix Oscilloscopes.

 Contents